simont77/fakegato-history/README.md

 - [ ] Add other accessory types.
 Help from people with access to real Eve accessory is needed.
 Dump of custom Characteristics during data transfer is required.
 - [ ] Make history persistent
 - [x] Adjustable history length
-- [ ] Periodic sending of reference time stamp
+- [ ] Periodic sending of reference time stamp (seems not really needed if the time of your homebridge machine is correct)

+### Known bugs
+- There is a delay of one entry between the history and the upload to Eve.app, i.e. entry n will be uploaded only when entry n+1 is added to the history

 ### How to contribute